AlexanderKosnac/renderer/README.md

 See the files included in this repository as examples.
 There is no support for textures.
 Texture coordinates and faces referencing them are not properly read, **do not** include them!

+## Linting

+There are two linters implemented: `clang-tidy`, `cpp-linter`.
+The results of both can be viewed in the Action tab of the GitHub repository.
+Both produce annotations and/or artifacts.